 4. Applicants eligible for an arrangement for processing an international application pursuant to an agreement between IPO with another participating patent office.

-It is further important to see these amendments in connection with the recently signed agreement between India and Japan for Patent Prosecution Highway (PPH), which looks more of a haste decision by the government.
+It is further important to see these amendments in connection with the recently signed agreement between India and Japan for Patent Prosecution Highway (PPH), which looks more like a haste decision by the government.

 Patent Prosecution Highway (PPH) is a method effective enough for expediting procedures for patent prosecution by sharing patent searches and examination results between some of the Patent Offices.
-It is an administrative collaboration between various Patent Offices, in order to implement fast disposal of patent applications in one country based on the patent grant in other country, done by using the search and examination reports of the office.
-On the first look, PPH may look an efficient and easy method to fast track examination and issuance of patent, but when read thoroughly, it might be deeply concerning as it seems that this process might restrict the flexibilities provided by TRIPS to countries to change or amend the patent laws in accordance to the local needs.
-It is now important to mention that the draft rules do not specifically talks about the PPH program but it however, suggests that a legal framework must be provided for expansion of PPH to all types of technology which includes pharmaceuticals.
+It is an administrative collaboration between various Patent Offices, in order to implement fast disposal of patent applications in one country based on the patent grant in another country, done by using the search and examination reports of the office.
+On the first look, PPH may look an efficient and easy method to fast track examination and issuance of a patent, but when read thoroughly, it might be deeply concerning as it seems that this process might restrict the flexibilities provided by TRIPS to countries to change or amend the patent laws in accordance to the local needs.
+It is now important to mention that the draft rules do not specifically talk about the PPH program but it, however, suggests that a legal framework must be provided for the expansion of PPH to all types of technology which includes pharmaceuticals.

-Countries that are backed up by multinational pharma corporations like the developed nations such as Japan, United States and European Union have effectively adapted to the PPH program in order to make suitable changes to their examination and issuance procedure and standards in the developing countries like India, and this has become a point of concern for the remaining world.
+Countries that are backed up by multinational pharma corporations like the developed nations such as Japan, United States, and European Union have effectively adapted to the PPH program in order to make suitable changes to their examination and issuance procedure and standards in the developing countries like India, and this has become a point of concern for the remaining world.
 It is also to be noted that this agreement signed between India and Japan will not be restricted only between the two countries but will lead to an implied agreement with various other countries and pharma corporations.
 This current agreement between India and Japan is not free from loopholes and problems.
-The present agreement does not consider the vital role played by India in production of generic medicines and it also fails to acknowledge the need of lesser developed nations to increase the access and use of affordable medicines.
+The present agreement does not consider the vital role played by India in the production of generic medicines and it also fails to acknowledge the need of lesser developed nations to increase the access and use of affordable medicines.

 The present draft provides for an out-of-turn application examination which is possible by sharing of patent search and examination reports along with details of examiner training, etc. The proposed speedy process is likely to skip an extra-layer of scrutiny which is generally provided by the pre-grant opposition.
-This can be said because the process will make it difficult for the opposition/ opponent to oppose in such a short time span.
+This can be said because the process will make it difficult for the opposition/ opponent to oppose such a short time span.
 Adding on, the draft amendment has a codicil stating that the patentability of the applications filed on the basis of this agreement shall be scrutinized and examined as per the provisions of and in accordance with the Act, but considering the present patent market mere assurance is not a solution enough.
 PPH further fails to consider the need to access affordable medicines in India.

 Considering the above facts and figures, it is suggested that IPO should consider granting patents as per quality and not quantity.
-Also, different health and development needs of the country should not fade away certain practices and safeguards to public health provided under the patent laws of India.
+Also, different health and development needs of the country should not fade away from certain practices and safeguards to public health provided under the patent laws of India.